Ph.D. Student Handbook

 Dissertation Defense (B Exam)

 - The B Exam is an oral defense of a student’s dissertation.
-This exam can be taken after completing all degree requirements, but not earlier than one month before completing the minimum registered semester requirements.
+The B exam must be scheduled through the Graduate School and can be taken after completing all degree requirements, but not earlier than one month before completing the minimum registered semester requirements.
 At least two semesters of successful registration must be completed between the passing of the A Exam and the scheduling of the B Exam.
 A complete draft of the dissertation must be submitted to all special committee members six weeks prior to the B exam, and a final draft is due to all members five business days before the exam.
 The B exam should not be scheduled until the dissertation is complete and in final format.
 Additionally, the final dissertation must be submitted to the Graduate School no later than 60 days after the B exam.
 Enrollment in future terms is not permitted after a passed B exam.

 Students are required to file a Schedule of B Exam form with the Graduate School at least 7 calendar days before the exam date.
 They must also file a Results of B Exam form with the Graduate School within 3 business days after the exam.
 Both forms are available at the Graduate School’s Forms webpage.